Song of Solomon 1:1-4:16

 Song of Solomon 2:7 (NLT) “Promise me, O women of Jerusalem…not to awaken love until the time is right.”

 The right person at the right time.
 Don’t hurry “love,” because it might not be true love.
-I like to tell my children to wait on the Lord, and wait for that man who truly loves you.
+I like to tell my children to wait on the Lord, and wait for that one who truly loves you.
 Be careful single people…let the Lord lead you.
 If you don’t, you might stir up or wake up a monster.

 When the Lord brings the right person into your path – we can answer that invitation – we rise up and come away to a new life, a new adventure.
 This couple is now engaged, they’re beginning to realize the importance and even permanence of marriage.
 They’re beginning to realize that when they get married they will belong to each other.